Role: highest appellate and constitutional court in India

 Subsequently, the Constitution of India replaced the Federal Court with the Supreme Court of India.
 The Constitution was ratified on 26 November 1949 and came into force on 26 January 1950.
 Two days after the Constitution became effective, the Supreme Court was inaugurated on 28 January.
 Justice H.J.
 Kania became the first Chief Justice of India.

-While the Constitution envisaged a Supreme Court with only eight judges, the rapid increase in the number of cases before the Court has necessitated change.
+While the Constitution envisaged a Supreme Court with only eight judges, the rapid increase in the number of cases before the Court necessitated change.
 Over the years, Parliament has repeatedly introduced amendments to increase the number of sitting Supreme Court judges.

 The below table from the Supreme Court’s Annual Report 2018-19 (pg.
 47) captures these periodic increases in strength: